solana-labs/solana/docs/src/implemented-proposals/bank-timestamp-correction.md

 Then, the runtime compares the expected elapsed time since the start of the epoch with the proposed elapsed time based on the corrected timestamp.
-If the corrected elaped time is within +/- 25% of expected, the corrected timestamp is accepted.
+If the corrected elapsed time is within +/- 25% of expected, the corrected timestamp is accepted.
 Otherwise, it is bounded to the acceptable deviation.